We love Jacelyn Tay's advice to her son, and here's WHY!

 Jacelyn Tay advises her son to be accountable for his choices in life...

-Zavier Wong is only 6, but looks like mummy, actress Jacelyn Tay, is determined not to raise a spoilt brat.
+Zavier Wong may still be young but looks like mummy, actress Jacelyn Tay, is determined not to raise a spoilt brat.

 It’s really good advice, and we think you’ll love it!